You'll always leave satisfied.

 PENNSYLVANIA COLLEGE OF TECHNOLOGY

-Executive Chef David Taddei is the newest addition to the culinary staff in the “Kitchens of DelGrosso.”
-Joining DelGrosso’s in February as the Assistant Foodser- vice Director/Executive Chef, Chef Taddei oversees food production and the staff of both Marianna Foods and DelGrosso’s Amusement Park, working closely with Head Chef John McCracken.
-Chef Taddei has more than 30 years of culinary experience, formerly serving as the Executive Chef at The Allegro Restaurant and Scotch Valley Country Club, both in Altoona, Beaver County.
+Joining the DelGrosso companies in early 2012 as the Assistant Foodservice Director/Executive Chef, Chef Taddei oversees food production and the staff of both Marianna’s Fundraisers and DelGrosso’s Amusement Park, working closely with Head Chef John McCracken.
+Chef Taddei has over 30 years of culinary experience, formerly serving as the Executive Chef at The Allegro Restaurant and Scotch Valley Country Club, both in Altoona, PA.

 PA Governor’s Residence